michaelkourlas/node-js2xmlparser/README.md

 </person>
 ```

-Additional examples can be found in examples/example.js.
+Additional examples can be found in the examples directory.

 ## Tests ##